MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 ![Application Insight Image](/images/orckestra1.png)

-A good practice could be to define our expectation before rolling out a new feature, for example : "We expect 10% of our user to post a comment (our new feature) once a day".
+A good practice could be to define our expectation before rolling out a new feature, for example: "We expect 10% of our user to post a comment (our new feature) once a day".
 With Application Insights Analytics we can then create custom queries such as the percentage of sessions where the event `'ADD_COMMENT'` occurred.
 Comparing our expectations with the reality, we could then decide which direction to take next.